fractalbass/data_science/_posts/2017-08-14-data_science_14 markdown.markdown

 ![knuckle-buster]({{ site.url }}/images/bottom_of_sink.jpg)

 The above image is a bottom-up view of the water spigot my wife refers to in her text message.
 It is, as they say, a real "knuckle-buster".
 Not only is there about 1 inch of clearance on either side of the nut, it sits at the top of a narrow gap between the back of the sink and the wall.
-Tightening that nut is about as much of a challenge as Luke Skywalker faced when he had to hit the exhaust vent with a torpedo in order to blow up the Death Star.
+Tightening that nut is about as much of a challenge as hitting the exhaust vent with a torpedo in order to blow up the Death Star.

 ![knuckle-buster]({{ site.url }}/images/use_the_force_luke.jpeg)

 Did I mention that the nut was a metric 14mm?
 I am convinced that nut was also manufactured by the evil empire.

-I was able to get the darn thing tightened with the help of my son, some decent back support and The Force.
+I was able to get the (ahem) thing tightened with the help of my son, some decent back support and The Force.
 While I was lodged under the kitchen sink, it occurred to me that the sink situation is, in some ways, similar to trying to work with raw data.
 Often times, there is just a bunch of stuff in the way.

 ##  Cleaning Up Data.